QingyangZeng-121/Shopping_QingyangZeng/README.md

     python3 manage.py createsuperuser

 ### Start the server
+You only need to enter two directories, if not you can use the following

+    cd Shopping_QingyangZeng
+    cd sale

+Three directories containing Shopping_QingyangZeng/sale/sale have been entered and can be used as follows:

+    cd ..

 We use the manage.py command tool by typing this command in the terminal:

     python3 manage.py runserver